The virtual datacenter: A network perspective

 Identity and directory service

 Identity and directory services are key capabilities of both on-premises and cloud datacenters.
 Identity covers all aspects of access and authorization to services within a VDC implementation.
 To ensure that only authorized users and processes access your Azure resources, Azure uses several types of credentials for authentication, including account passwords, cryptographic keys, digital signatures, and certificates.
-Azure Active Directory Multi-Factor Authentication provides an extra layer of security for accessing Azure services.
+Microsoft Entra multifactor authentication provides an extra layer of security for accessing Azure services.
 A strong authentication with a range of easy verification options (phone call, text message, or mobile app notification) allows customers to choose the method they prefer.

 Large enterprises need to define identity management processes that describe the management of individual identities, their authentication, authorization, roles, and privileges within or across their VDC.
 The goals of this process might increase security and productivity, while reducing cost, downtime, and repetitive manual tasks.

 Enterprise organizations might require a demanding mix of services for different lines of business.
 Employees often have different roles when involved with different projects.
 The VDC requires good cooperation between different teams, each with specific role definitions to get systems running with good governance.
 The matrix of responsibilities, access, and rights can be complex.
-Identity management in the VDC is implemented through Azure Active Directory (Azure AD) and Azure role-based access control (Azure RBAC).
+Identity management in the VDC is implemented through Microsoft Entra ID and Azure role-based access control (Azure RBAC).

 A directory service is a shared information infrastructure that locates, manages, administers, and organizes everyday items and network resources.
 These resources can include volumes, folders, files, printers, users, groups, devices, and other objects.
 Each resource on the network is considered an object by the directory server.
 Information about a resource is stored as a collection of attributes associated with that resource or object.

-All Microsoft online business services rely on Azure Active Directory (Azure AD) for sign-on and other identity needs.
-Azure Active Directory is a comprehensive, highly available identity and access management cloud solution that combines core directory services, advanced identity governance, and application access management.
-Azure AD can integrate with on-premises Active Directory to enable single sign-on for all cloud-based and locally hosted on-premises applications.
-The user attributes of on-premises Active Directory can be automatically synchronized to Azure AD.
+All Microsoft online business services rely on Microsoft Entra ID for sign-on and other identity needs.
+Microsoft Entra ID is a comprehensive, highly available identity and access management cloud solution that combines core directory services, advanced identity governance, and application access management.
+Microsoft Entra ID can integrate with on-premises Active Directory to enable single sign-on for all cloud-based and locally hosted on-premises applications.
+The user attributes of on-premises Active Directory can be automatically synchronized to Microsoft Entra ID.